-Armadale Castle Gardens and the Museum of the Isles can be found just ¾ of a mile from from the terminal for the Mallaig ferry at Armadale.
+Armadale Castle and Gardens, along with the the Museum of the Isles can be found just ¾ of a mile from from the terminal for the Mallaig ferry at Armadale.
 Despite this, they are all-too easily overlooked, with drivers emerging from the ferry all too ready to simply sweep past on the improved road to the rest of Skye.
 Those who do miss seeing southern Skye's best visitor attraction.

 Next to the main gates to the gardens is the wooden building that houses the ticket office and a gift shop.
 From here you pass into the beautiful gardens themselves.
 Here the choices facing you are numerous.

 Keeping to the left at the first main junction then keeping roughly straight ahead takes you past the cluster of large ornamental ponds and to the white, virtually windowless modern building that houses the Museum of the Isles.
 Don't let the slightly forbidding exterior put you off.
 The absence of windows is because this is a purpose-built museum: and beautiful artefacts and sunlight are not good mixers.
 Inside you find what is, for its size, the best museum in Scotland, described in more detail here.

 Within sight of the museum building is the ruin of the castle laundry, and from this part of the estate you can make your way across the gardens to the rear of Armadale Castle.
 But let's wind things back a little, to your entering the gates to the gardens.